 Chance of success for any coronavirus exit strategy?
 Unknown.

-Un recent study on how the outbreak in the UK could unleash in the next 18 months he concluded that "the inherent randomness of social processes can lead to a wide range of possible outcomes".
+Un recent study on how the epidemic in the United Kingdom could unfold in the next 18 months concluded that “the inherent randomness of social processes can lead to a wide range of possible outcomes.”
 A very elegant formula to say that not enough is yet known.

-"Models are based on important assumptions and often these assumptions are wrong", says the virologist Jonathan Ball of the University of Nottingham, UK.
-"Although such models can give an idea of what might happen, they cannot tell us what will happen and the sooner we understand it, the better.".
+“Models are based on important assumptions, and often these assumptions are wrong,” says the virologist Jonathan Ball from the University of Nottingham, UK.
+“Although such models can give an idea of what might happen, they cannot tell us what will happen and the sooner we understand this, the better”.
 There is no substitute for field research, she says.

 Learn from China

 For this, many are looking to China, the initial center of the pandemic.
-"China was the first nation to enforce the blockade", says the epidemiologist Caroline Walters at Imperial College London.
-"So, since I'm a bit ahead, I think everyone is considering how they are handling the situation."
+“China was the first nation to enforce the blockade,” says the epidemiologist Caroline Walters at Imperial College London.
+“So because they're a little bit ahead, I think everyone looks at how they're handling the situation.”

-China has basically followed the tightening strategy, imposing strict social distancing on Wuhan in Hubei Province from 23st January, the (official) start of the epidemic.
-The 23 March, for the first time since the outbreak began, five consecutive days had gone by with no new cases in the country.
-The restrictions have now been relaxed, including in much of Hubei, and will also be lifted in Wuhan tomorrow April 8.
+China has basically followed the tightening strategy, imposing strict social distancing on Wuhan in Hubei Province from 23st January, the (official) beginning of the epidemic.
+The 23 March, for the first time since the beginning of the epidemic, five consecutive days had passed without new cases in the country.
+Restrictions have now been eased, including in much of Hubei, and will also be lifted in Wuhan tomorrow 8 April.

-"Life did not return to normal, but they slowly started letting people move a little more"Walters says.
-"They are no longer stuck as they were before."
+“Life hasn't gone back to normal, but they've slowly started to let people move around a little more.”Walters says.
+“They are no longer as stuck as they were before.”

 Early signs suggest that China has somehow successfully emerged from the strict social distancing.

-Consequently, economic activity seems to restart, second a recent study of Imperial College London's COVID-19 response team, of which Walters is a member.
+As a result, economic activity appears to be picking up again, according to a recent study of Imperial College London's COVID-19 response team, of which Walters is a member.

 The team obtained a set of motion level data in major cities in each mainland China province between January 1 and March 17, acquired by Chinese search engine Baidu's phone location-based services.